 It cannot be possible that we are alone in this, I’m pretty sure that everybody has secrets about their holidays, events that they’d rather not remember and would certainly not post pictures of on social media.
-We tend to filter out the worst images and pretend life is glossy which, according to clever people who do research, leaves other people feeling depressed and inadequate.
+We tend to filter out the worst images and pretend life is glossy which, according to the clever people who do research, leaves other people feeling depressed and inadequate.
 So to bolster you up and make you feel a bit better, here’s the alternative but ‘fuller picture’ version of our recent getaways, as inspired by a visit to my dear cousin, who shall remain anonymous to protect her identity.

-We had a good laugh my cousin (who, like Emma Thompson, is beautiful in real life), our husbands and I about how the pictures really would look like if we had been brave enough to share them.
+We had a good laugh my cousin (who, like Emma Thompson, is beautiful in real life), our husbands and I, about how the pictures really would look like if we had been brave enough to share them.
 Their’s had been a particularly disastrous trip this time, ending in broken bones, a torn ligament and a lost tooth.
 She looked not unlike Nanny McPhee for a couple of days.
 Sadly I couldn’t persuade her to update her Facebook profile with a true and accurate image.

 …which was in South Africa, when the car we were driving sprang a leak in a part of the cooling system so we had call the break down service from the side of a busy road.
 With our bonnet standing open and my kids thinking it was hilarious to dance and wave a safe distance from the verge, hundreds of people drove merrily by and waved back.

 There were no seatbelts in the cab, we were squeezed onto a vinyl covered bench, one of my buttocks was threatening to be pressed against the neighbouring one of our driver but I refused it permission.
 My knuckles were white with, not only fear, but also from trying my best to stay on the seat when we careered around the corners.
 I had no intention of sliding over onto his lap.
 And I genuinely thought we would all die that evening.

+However, moving on from broken down cars-on-holidays, to other cheerful stories.
 For the first three days of our recent trip to Scotland our youngest child ran a temperature, was vomiting and hardly ate so when her neck swelled up on the fourth day, we took her to the doctor.
 He reassured us that her bug had passed and the swollen glands were healthy and good signs of that being the case.
 I was dubious but he was right, thankfully.
 On our previous holiday she had an ear infection and combined with a wax blockage but because we only spent a few days in each place, we had to visit two different doctors and an ENT specialist to finally get it all cleared up.